-Recommended Daily Allowance of potassium (RDA) = 3500 milligrams
+Recommended Daily Allowance of Potassium

-- Age 9 to 18 years: 1300 mg
+- Age 9–18 years: 1300 mg

 - Age 19–50 years: 1000 mg

-- Over Age 51 years: 1200 mg
+- Over the age of 50: 1200 mg

 RDA for men:

-- Age 9 to 18 years: 1300 mg
+- Age 9–18 years: 1300 mg

 - Age 19–50 years: 1000 mg

-- Over Age 51 years: 1200 mg
+- Over the age of 50: 1200 mg

-Fast Foods: Need Calcium in a pinch
+Fast Food in a Pinch

-Sodium: A Little Goes A Long Way
+Sodium: A Little Goes a Long Way

 Sodium is important for hydration, as well as for good health.

 Sodium is one of the electrolytes that are very important for cell health and plays a key role in keeping the body hydrated.
-Sodium works to push water into cells, while potassium does its job of pushing waste out of cells.
+Sodium works by pushing water into cells, while potassium works by pushing waste out of cells.
 This balance between sodium, and potassium actually helps to prevent dehydration and promotes healthy cell function.

 Sodium is especially important during physical activity, due to electrolytes being lost through active sweating.
 Adequate levels of sodium are needed to maintain this delicate balance in the body.

-Sodium is prevalent in most foods, it's not hard to find foods that contain salt.
+Sodium is prevalent in most foods; it's not hard to find foods that contain salt.
 However, in the case of dehydration, one needs a bit of salt, to replace what the body lost in its state of dehydration.

 In a pinch grab a few potato chips.
 Salty snacks are a good way to replace sodium.

-Healthy Sources of Sodium:
+Healthy Sources of Sodium

 Items typically found in jars can provide sodium, while limiting calories.
 Foods such as dill pickles, olives, and salsas.
 Along with lightly salted whole wheat crackers can also provide sodium and healthy fiber.

-Sodium and Sports Drinks:
+Sodium and Sports Drinks

-Leg Cramps That Are Due To Overexertion
+Leg Cramps From Overexertion

 The most common culprit that can cause leg muscle pain from overuse is exercise.
-Especially a form of exercise that is new to the body.
-"The new Zumba class or perhaps you just started a new regime of speed walking?
+Especially a new form of exercise you're not used to, like a new Zumba class or a new regime of speed walking?

 If your discomfort lasts more than a week, I suggest you see a physician.
 You may have a muscle inflammation due to muscle damage.

-Unsure What's Causing Your Leg Cramps?
+Still Unsure of What's Causing Your Leg Cramps?

 Jot down what you ate and drank for the entire day.
-"I did not eat, I was so rushed today.
-I did not take time to eat, and took in only a small amount of fluids."
-Or, "I actually had a fast cup coffee in the morning.
-I ate dinner at 6 PM.
-I had a potato, steak, and green beans.
-In the evening, I had a few peanuts.
+"I did not eat because I was so rushed today."
+Or, "I did not take time to eat, and drank only a small amount of fluids."
+Or, "I had a cup of coffee in the morning.
+I had a potato, steak, and green beans for dinner at 6 pm.
+In the evening, I had a few peanuts for a snack.
 My leg cramps subsided."

 Make sure to jot down when your leg cramps subsided.